OSINTer-Platform/OSINTer/README.md

 # Quickstart/How-To-Use
+*This section has been outdated by the latest updates, and there is work going on to update it*

 - Install the ansible package from your repos along with python 3 and the "cryptography" python package.
 - Setup a new server using one of the supported distributions listed below and configure a regular user with sudo and SSH access using an SSH key.
   While it is not neccessarily needed to install python 3 on the remote machine, it is recommended, to limit the possibilities of bugs.
-- Clone the <a href="https://github.com/bertmad3400/OSINTansible">OSINTansible</a> git repo and navigate to that directory
+- Clone the [OSINTansible](https://github.com/bertmad3400/OSINTansible) git repo and navigate to that directory
 - Execute ``` ansible-playbook -K playbooks/main.yml -u [regular_user] -i [remotes] --key-file [private_key_location] ``` with remotes being a comma seperated list of remote servers (add a single trailing comma if only using one remote server), regular_user being the regular, non-root user you set up just before and private_key_location being the path to the private key for your ssh connection.
 - When using an SSH key, remember to protect it with ```chmod 400 [private_key_location]```.
 - Supply the password for the [regular_user] when asked for the "BECOME password".
 This will be used for sudo priviledge escalation when needed.